Your Purebred Puppy, Your Candid Guide to Dogs and Dog Breeds

 A Welsh Springer Spaniel may not be right for you.

-If I were considering a Welsh Springer Spaniel...
+If I was considering a Welsh Springer Spaniel, I would be most concerned about...

 1. Providing enough exercise and mental stimulation.
-Welsh Springer Spaniels MUST have regular opportunities to vent their energy and do interesting things.
-Otherwise they will become rambunctious and bored -- which they usually express by barking and destructive chewing.
-Bored Welsh Springers can make a shambles of your house and yard.
+Welsh Springer Spaniels are athletic dogs who need regular opportunities to vent their energy and do interesting things.
+Otherwise they will become hyperactive and bored, which they usually express by barking and destructive chewing.

-2. Separation anxiety.
-More than most other breeds, Welsh Springer Spaniels need a great deal of companionship and do not like being left alone for more than a few hours.
+2. Potential separation anxiety.
+All of the spaniel breeds need a great deal of companionship and do not like being left alone for more than a few hours.
 They tend to express their unhappiness through destructive chewing and barking.
-If you work all day, this is not the breed for you.